 It is crucial that support needs and examination arrangements are dealt with as early as possible in your University career.
-If you have a specific learning difficulty (SpLD) (such as dyslexia or dyspraxia) or another disability that may affect your ability to undertake assessment as prescribed, or suspect that you may have one, please consult the Disability Advisory Service (see section 3), or your college office, or your department if you are a non-matriculated students, as soon as possible to discuss your needs.
+If you have a specific learning difficulty (SpLD) (such as dyslexia or dyspraxia) or another disability that may affect your ability to undertake assessment as prescribed, or suspect that you may have one, please consult the Disability Advisory Service (see section 3), or your college office, or your department if you are a non-matriculated student as soon as possible to discuss your needs.

-All requests for alternative examination arrangements - whether for disabilityrelated reasons (eq use of a word-processor) or faith-based reasons (eq adjusting an examination schedule) - must be submitted via your college (or department for nonmatriculated students) to the Proctors by Friday of Week 4 of:
+Requests for alternative examination arrangements for disability-related reasons (e.g. use of a word-processor) must be submitted via your college (or department for non-matriculated students) to the Proctors by Friday of Week 4 of: